IBM/conversation-data-framework/scripts.md

 ```

 ## Add additional json to the workspace
-The `workspace_addjson.py` script takes the workspace as the first parameter, JSON file to be added as the second, and the target varible as the third parameter.
+The `workspace_addjson.py` script takes the workspace as the -w parameter, JSON file to be added as the -j, and the target varible as the -t parameter.
 The script finds all occurences of the target variable in the workspace and adds the JSON file there.

 ```
 python script/workspace_addjson.py -w workspace.json -j complex_context_object.json -t my_context_data_object